 Whether you’re traveling for business or leisure, we’re glad you’re on board with Trinity Metro.
 Thanks for riding!

 A century ago, Williamson-Dickies was just a small Texas company making bib overalls.
 Built with quality, grit, and quiet pride, every pair that came out of the shop embodied the spirit of the American worker.
 While their workwear is now available in more than 100 countries across the world, they're not all that different from when they first opened our doors.
 They still make bib overalls.
 They still embody that spirit of the American worker.
 The only difference is they get to do what we do for more hardworking people than ever before.
-Founded and rooted in Fort Worth, Texas, Dickies is a proud Near Southside partner.
+Founded Fort Worth, Texas, Dickies is a proud Near Southside partner.
 Their support of the Dickies Skate Plaza at Fire Station Park has created a legendary space for Fort Worth's community to ride, roll, and stroll.

 STREET SPONSORS